imanghafoori1/laravel-widgetize/README.md

 >It helps you to conforms to `Open-closed principle`.Because if you want to add a widget on your page you do not need to add to the controller code.
 Instead you create a new widget class from scratch or when you want to remove something from the page you do not have go to the controller find and comment out related controller code. removing the `@widget('myWidget')` is enough to disable the corresponding controller and hence db queries.

-### How to referrence widget controllers from routes ?
+### How to reference widget controllers from routes ?

 This way you can also expose your data as json for client-side apps.